The period for the 2021/22 Mentoring and Development Programme is 1 March 2021 – 1 March 2022. The deadline to apply is 5 February 2021.

 How to register

 The PMI will assign you a mentor based on your profile.
-You and your mentor can agree to meet at a frequency of your choice during the 12 month programme, but we ask that meetings take place at least every two months.
+You and your mentor can agree to meet at a frequency of your choice during the 12-month programme, but we ask that meetings take place at least every two months.
 As well as meeting with your mentor, you will be required to complete the TILM MyLeadership Programme.
-You must complete a minimum of 5 components, including the self-awareness component and a minimum of 1 other component per dimension.
+You must complete a minimum of 10 components, including the self-awareness component and a minimum of 1 other component per dimension.

 Information for mentors

-Mentors will be required to be a Fellow or Associate member of the PMI with significant mentoring or leadership experience.
+Mentors will be preferably be a Fellow or Associate member of the PMI but all mentors must be able to demonstrate significant mentoring or leadership experience.

 The PMI will assign you a mentee based on your profile.
 You and your mentee can agree to meet at a frequency of your choice, but we ask that meetings take place at least every two months.